plexguide/Hunter-for-Sonarr/README.md

   - When set to `true`, the script will skip refreshing series metadata before searching.
   - This can significantly reduce disk activity on your Sonarr server.
   - Default is `false` to maintain compatibility with previous behavior.
-  - Set to `true` if you notice excessive disk activity during Huntarr cycles.
+  - Set to `true` if you notice excessive disk activity during Refresharr cycles.

 - **COMMAND_WAIT_DELAY**
   - Certain operations like refreshing and searching happen asynchronously.